qfsae/Obsidian/Projects/Remote Monitoring Dashboard.md

 	- Dial encoder view for steering angle
 	- text boxes and numerical values for control constants
 - Ability to pause data/graphs would be AMAZING!
+- Having a live [[CAN bus]] viewer would also be really useful
 - Bonus points for including something scalable across multiple monitors

 #### Data to be displayed
 This should not be used as the full list but would be a good starting point.
 Refer to [[VCU Exposed Hardware]] and [[Required Sensor Readings]] for a full list of things that would be helpful to view.
+Being able to view a live updating list of [[CAN bus]] messages would also be extremely helpful.
 If undetermined, error on the side of yes over no.
 - Wheel Speeds
 - Motor Current Draw
 - Battery Voltage